 With Mother Goose Time, every month you’ll receive an exclusive set loaded with learning materials that support hands-on learning.
 The curriculum includes literacy tools, math tools, music and movement, social tools, science tools, and art supplies.

-Each of the material is specifically designed by experienced teachers to flourish the metal and physical growth of the preschoolers.
-The literacy tools help to enhance the eye-hand coordination along with fine motor skills on the children.
+Each of the materials is specifically designed by experienced teachers to flourish the mental and physical growth of the preschoolers.
+The literacy tools help to enhance eye-hand coordination along with fine motor skills on the children.